Mount Apo: Geothermal energy

 The Mt.
 Apo 1 and Mt.
-Apo 2 geothermal plants, each possess a rated capacity of 54.24 megawatts.
+Apo 2 geothermal plants each has a rated capacity of 54.24 megawatts.
 Owned and operated by Energy Development Corporation (EDC), the power plants were commissioned in February 1997 (Mt.
 Apo 1) and June 1999 (Mt.
 Apo 2) respectively, under a build-operate owner contract arrangement.
-Located in Barangay Ilomavis, Kidapawan City, North Cotabato is the Mindanao Geothermal Production Field with a power output of 108.48 MW, currently the only power plant of its kind in Mindanao.
+Located in Barangay Ilomavis, Kidapawan, Cotabato is the Mindanao Geothermal Production Field with a power output of 108.48 MW, currently the only power plant of its kind in Mindanao.

-The Philippine National Oil Company geothermal plant supplies electricity to Kidapawan and its neighboring provinces, its completion boosted the city's economy.
+The Philippine National Oil Company geothermal plant supplies electricity to Kidapawan and its neighboring provinces, boosting the city's economy.

 Hydroelectric plants

 The Tudaya Hydropower Plant

 The Tudaya Hydropower Plant, located near the foot of Mount Apo on the Davao side (Santa Cruz, Davao del Sur), is composed of two run-of-river type plants that will contribute to the energy needs of Mindanao by early 2014.

 The Sibulan Hydroelectric Power Plant

 The Sibulan Hydroelectric Power Plants have been generating 42.5 MW of clean and renewable energy for Davao since 2010.
 It is also composed of two run-of the river mini hydro power plants.

 Sibulan A was completed and commissioned on December 26, 2010.
 Local residents who are mainly engaged in abaca and fruit farming have since benefited from the use of 44 km of farm-to-market roads which were developed as access to the plants.